1Crazymoney/Open-Grants-Program/applications/Injective_Polkadot_Bridge.md

 ## Future Plans
 Please include the team's long-term plans and intentions.

 ## Additional Information :heavy_plus_sign:
-Any additional information that you think is relevant to this application that hasn't already been included.

-Possible additional information to include:
-* What work has been done so far?
-* Are there are any teams who have already contributed (financially) to the project?
-* Have you applied for other grants so far?
+There are no teams that have contributed financially at the moment.
+We are planning to work with Moonbeam but there was no financial contribution.
+There are not yet any other applications of ours for other grants.